5 Things to Know About Simultaneous Closing

 Before agreeing to this type of home sale, line up your investor for the note.
 Make sure that there's a market out there and that the buyer has done all their due diligence, such as a home appraisal before you get to closing.

-Try to schedule your closing early or mid-month so that you'll have time to resolve any problems before the month ends.
-Also shoot for an early in the day closing, if you need to make calls to brokers and lenders you want everyone to be in their office.
+Try to schedule your closing early- or mid-month so that you'll have time to resolve any problems before the month ends.
+Also shoot for a closing early in the day if you need to make calls to brokers and lenders you want everyone to be in their office.

 Don't delay to take care of anything that might come up after the home inspection, and respond quickly to lender requests.
 The key is to keep communication open between all parties.
 Ask your realtor for updates on the title work and escrow, which they'll manage.

 Clever Partner Agents are experienced and will help sellers make sure all their bases are covered during simultaneous closings.
 They'll help you save money on realtor commissions while still providing full-service.
-Reach out to be connected with a Clever Partner Agent today.
+Reach out to be connected with a find an agent today.

 Better real estate agents at a better rate